Can You Settle CDTFA Sales Tax Debt in California?

 Frequently Asked Questions

 Yes.
-The CDTFA offers a program called an Offer in Compromise (OIC) that may allow qualifying taxpayers to settle their tax debt for less than they owe if they can prove they’re unable to pay the full balance.
+The CDTFA offers an Offer in Compromise program that may allow you to settle sales tax debt for less than the full balance if you qualify.

 Who qualifies for a CDTFA Offer in Compromise?